 Emma Smith has a social practice that is both research and production based and responds to site-specific issues.
-Using an inter-disciplinary approach, including organised events, performance, participation, sound and text, she explores the inter-relation between people and place.
-Situated in the everyday Smith’s work investigates historic behaviours in relation to the present, collapsing notions of time in exploring transitory relations to place and practices of being.
+Using an interdisciplinary approach she creates events, performance, sound, text, installations, objects and public realm landscapes that explore the intra-relation of people and place.
+Situated in the everyday, Smith’s work investigates historic behaviours in relation to the present, transitory relations to place, practices of being, and the hidden subtleties of human connectivity and entanglement.
 Excavating embedded knowledge, exploring the psychology of space and considering relational dynamics her work is particularly focussed on social and collective action.

 FIELDWORK Q&A – July 2015